thomasgauvin/blazor-swa-with-subpath/README.md

 ### Deploy to Static Web Apps with the SWA CLI

+Note: This application requires a custom build process (as done above).
+When deploying to Static Web Apps, the app build must be skipped.
+Below, we show how to do this with the SWA CLI.
+If you are considering creating a resource from the Azure Portal, ensure that you skip the app build by following the [Skip building front-end app guide](https://learn.microsoft.com/en-us/azure/static-web-apps/build-configuration?tabs=github-actions#skip-building-front-end-app).

 1. Navigate to the `/publish` directory (`cd ..`).
 2. Deploy the contents of `/publish/wwwroot` using `swa deploy wwwroot`.